 Travelling to Liverpool by train has never been easier or faster, when it’s only 2 hours 13 minutes from Central London on Virgin Trains’ state-of-the-art tilting Pendolino trains.
-Onboard you can enjoy space to relax and unwind, Wi-Fi internet, power sockets and Quiet Zones for those who need a break from the BlackBerry.
+Onboard you can enjoy space to relax and unwind, Wi-Fi internet, power sockets and Quiet Zones for those who need a break from their smart devices.

 London Midland Trains, First Transpennine Express and Northern Rail also run routes into Liverpool from all major UK cities.

 Travel by train with London Midland to Liverpool with their '100 Great Days Out' summer offers - with 2for1 and money off deals, as well as free entry to top attractions and more when you go by train.